By paqueklavier Tuesday August 6th, 2019

 Agustin Barrios (1885-1944)

 Valse No. 4 op.
 8

 A donation for the musicians will be requested.

 Victor Shtivelberg was born in 1960 in Odessa, Ukraine.
 There he completed his studies at “The Odessa Art School“.
 Since 1987, he has participated in over 30 solo exhibitions and more than 60 group exhibitions in many countries.
 His paintings are exhibited in museums and are found in numerous private collections worldwide.
 In 1991 he became a member of the International Art Association.
 Since 2003 he lives with his wonderful family in Germany on the beautiful Lake Constance.

-Although Victor Shtivelberg’s works are based on realism, it is the mystique of his inner world that brings his images to life.
+Although Victor Shtivelberg’s works are based on realism, it is the mystique of his inner world that brings his paintings to life.
 They wonderfully cast the viewer in a unique spell.
 Symbols of different cultures are interwoven, speak their own language and tell stories that are neither realistic nor surrealistic.
 Over the years, Victor has developed a brilliant, sophisticated and very individual color palette, which he uses with great sensitivity.

 PRICES & AWARDS